aashnisshah/aashnime/content/blog/how-to-support-black-lives-matter-no-matter-where-you-are/index.md

  - Biased by Jennifer L. Eberhardt
  - Between the World and Me by Ta-Nehisi Coates
  - Eloquent Rage by Brittney Cooper
+ - This Book is Anti-Racist by Tiffany Jewell
+ - Hood Feminism by Mikki Kendall
+ - Diversity in the Workplace by Bari Williams
+ - Data Feminism by Catherine D'Ignazio
+ - Algorithms of Opression by Safiya Umoja Noble
+ - Biased by Jennifer Eberhardt

 There are plenty more.
 Read them.
 Discuss them.
 Learn from them.